vtexdocs/help-center-content/docs/tutorials/en/using-the-remarks-field-at-checkout.md

 ---
-title: Using the remarks field at checkout
+title: 'Using the remarks field at checkout'
 id: tutorials_2726
 status: DRAFT
 createdAt: 2017-04-27T21:52:49.197Z